ptmsk/mandarin-square-capturing/README.md

 3. Lâm Phạm Trọng Phúc
 4. Trần Hoàng Nhật Huy

+# To play
+- You should have installed Mars4_5.jar or any version of Mars mips to compile our game.
+- If you have already had Mars mips, download all our file and run the file main.asm
+- Remember to open Bitmap display and setting as the instruction below, connect it to mips and run main.asm, now you can enjoy your game.

 # Bitmap display
 Some bitmap settings will be required for this game.
 - Unit Width in Pixels: 4